 Or finally – bring them to a Work.Life coworking space!
-Some of our benefits for employees include: breakfast on Monday, healthy treats on wellness Wednesday, beer and pizza on Thursday, discounts on local bars and eateries, yoga classes, fresh fruit, and all the coffee you can drink.
-All this is included in the price of your membership, so there’s no need to spend money elsewhere to improve employee engagement.
+We hate to toot our own horn but some of our many benefits for employees include: breakfast on Monday, healthy treats on wellness Wednesday, beer and pizza on Thursday, discounts on local bars and eateries, yoga classes, fresh fruit, and all the coffee you can drink.
+All this is included in the price of a membership, so there’s no need to spend money elsewhere on your quest to achieve uber-engaged employees.

 Make sure that every employee is aware of your company’s core values and mission.
 This can help focus and engage team members, making them feel part of a wider project, and more connected to both the business and to their colleagues.
-Whenever you communicate with the team – which you should be often! – make sure you are referring to your company values.
-You should also ensure that these are easy to locate, in your HR system or intranet, or even up on the wall in the office so everyone is reminded of them at all times.
+Whenever you communicate with the team – which should be often! – make sure you’re referring to your company values.
+They should also be easy to locate, in your HR system or intranet, or even up on the wall in the office so everyone’s reminded of them at all times.

-If you aren’t frequently checking in on your employee’s wellbeing, their unhappiness at work could fly under the radar.
+If you aren’t frequently checking in on your employee’s wellbeing, their unhappiness at work could fly under the radar – you could have disengaged employees and not even know about it.
 A quarterly or mid-year review isn’t enough – you need to ensure that managers are checking in frequently, giving regular, constructive feedback and getting feedback from employees too.
 Your HR team might also want to check in with each team member occasionally, to find out how they are doing, and whether they are happy at work.

-For more advice on work happiness, download the second issue of our Work Happy magazine here.
+For more advice on work happiness, why not download the second issue of our Work Happy magazine?

-There’s no denying that we are living through a stressful time at the moment.
+There’s no denying that we’re living through a stressful time at the moment.
 The pandemic has taken a toll on our lives and our mental health.

 This only makes taking action to support your staff for mental health all the more important!

-When it comes to supporting mental health at work, here are many things you can do to help:
+When it comes to supporting mental health at work, there are many things you can do to help:

 The most important thing is often just making sure that your employees know that mental health is a key priority for your company, and that you can and will do all you can to help.

-Physical health has such a huge impact on a person’s sense of wellbeing and happiness and encouraging your staff to take that into account.
+Physical health has such a huge impact on a person’s sense of wellbeing and happiness and you should always encourage your staff to take that into account.